 Without enough protein:

-- Your body recovers more slowly
+- Your body recovers significantly slower

-- Muscle building is less effective
+- Muscle growth (hypertrophy) is less effective

 How much protein do you need when you exercise?